ministryofjustice/hmpps-community-payback-api/tools/cp-stack/wiremock/README.md

 We can selectively mock a request by adding a mapping to the `mappings/overrides` folder with a priority < 100

-An example of this has been provided for hmpps-tier (which we don't currently use).
-This should be removed once an endpoint we do use is added

 ## Viewing Requests & Responses

 Wiremock provides an API to view requests: